oracle/weblogic-kubernetes-operator/docs-source/content/faq/cannot-pull-image.md

 After you have ensured that the images are accessible on all worker nodes, you may need to restart the pods so that Kubernetes will attempt to pull the images again.
-You can do this by deleting the pods themselves, or deleting the domain resource and then recreating it.
+You can do this by deleting the pods themselves, or deleting the Domain and then recreating it.